Hometown: Port of Spain, Trinidad

 Leland returns for his sixth season with the Black and Yellow, entering as the longest-tenured player for the club.

-The 27-year-old defender has played a perfect 100 matches for the Battery across all competitions since debuting in 2018, hitting the century mark in the 2022 season finale.
+The 27-year-old defender has played over 100 matches for the Battery across all competitions since debuting in 2018, hitting the century mark in the 2022 season finale.

 In 2022, Leland anchored the back line, featuring in 28 matches and logging 2,366 minutes played (second-most on the team).
 Archer registered a team-high 77 clearances and 54 interceptions, along with 10 blocks, 11 tackles won and 104 duels won.